paris-liam/love-place-project-2/interviews/place-love-is-the-communal-watering-hole.md

 *What are the ‘watering holes’, the communal spaces, in your neighborhood?
 And how are you a part of that fabric?*

-*You can always send your thoughts along to placeloveproject@gmail.com.*
+*You can always send your thoughts along to placeloveproject@gmail.com.
+Also, you can sign up for our weekly mailing list by clicking [here](https://placeloveproject.substack.com/welcome) - this is the best way to keep up with new Place/Love interviews, essays, and more.*